MicrosoftDocs/WSL/WSL/faq.md

 ![](media/ls.png)

 ### What is Bash?
 [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) is a popular text-based shell and command-language.
-It is the default shell included within Ubuntu and other Linux distros, and in MacOS.
+It is the default shell included within Ubuntu and other Linux distros, and in macOS.
 Users type commands into a shell to execute scripts and/or run commands and tools to accomplish many tasks.

 ### How does this work?
 Check out our [blog](https://blogs.msdn.microsoft.com/wsl/) where we go into detail about the underlying technology.